 The summer heat in Phoenix can be merciless.
 Can you think of a home appliance more useful or more complex than your air conditioning system?
 Air conditioners are comprised of multiple components located both inside and outside your home.
-One of the most important components, often referred to as the “heart” of your AC system, is the compressor, which is found on the side of your house or up on the roof.
-Aptly named because it compresses refrigerant and pumps the gas under pressure as it cycles endlessly throughout your entire AC system.
+One of the most important components often referred to as the “heart” of your AC system, is the compressor, which is found on the side of your house or up on the roof.
+Aptly named because it compresses the refrigerant and pumps the gas under pressure as it cycles endlessly throughout your entire AC system.
 The refrigerant picks up heat from inside your home and magically transfers that heat outdoors, leaving you cool, calm and collected indoors.

 Compressors are manufactured to strict standards and built strong to last a long time.
 Many of the problems that occur are preventable or fixable – if caught in time.
-Depending on the age of your compressor and the service history, you may have experienced some of these compressor issue early warning signs.
-It’s important to remember, as August and September approach, extreme heat will put your compressor and your entire AC system to the test.
+Depending on the age of your compressor and the service history, you may have experienced some of these compressor issues early warning signs.
+It’s important to remember, as of August and September approach, extreme heat will put your compressor and your entire AC system to the test.
 Here are some of the problems which can take your compressor down:

 Many people think adding refrigerant once or twice a year is no big deal.
 However, AC refrigerant is encased in a closed system with pressurized lines, which requires an exact amount of gas to run properly.
 Too much or too little can cause issues with your compressor.
-Only trained service technicians with proper equipment can ascertain whether you have the correct amount of refrigerant in your system.
+Only trained service technicians with the proper equipment can ascertain whether you have the correct amount of refrigerant in your system.